toukir99/to-do_application/README.md

 - **Backend:**
   - Node.js with Express for server-side development.
-  - MongoDB or another database for data storage.

 - **Database:**
   - MongoDB for a NoSQL database.

+- **Authentication:**
+  - JWT authentication for secure user registration and login.

 - **Version Control:**
   - Git for version control and collaboration.